riastradh/py-fidocrypt/PROTOCOL.md

 object's attested credential data as byte strings.
 Then:

 1. Verify that `public_key` is a CBOR dictionary.
-Subscripts in the sequel will denote dictoinary lookup.
+Subscripts in the sequel will denote dictionary lookup.
 2. Verify that `public_key` has exactly the integer keys:
    - `1` (kty)
    - `3` (alg)